listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.2-building-a-subagent-orchestrator/problem/readme.md

 ## The `generateObject` call

-Our first to-do is inside the `POST` route in [`api/chat.ts`](./api/chat.ts), and all we're going to do is call `generateObject` to generate a list of tasks.
+Our first to-do is inside the `POST` route in our [`api/chat.ts`](./api/chat.ts), and all we're going to do is call `generateObject` to generate a list of tasks.
 These tasks should be an array of objects with the following properties:

 - The subagent to use
 - A detailed description of the task to perform